MarcosPividori/atomspace/opencog/haskell/api_options/README.md

 ----------------------------------------------------------------------

-So lets analyse the main goals:
+So let's analyse the main goals:

 - Atom hierarchy: OK.
 Combining data types and type classes.
 It works really well.
 For example: